The Endocannabinoid System For Dummies (We’ve Made It Easy For You)

 This is just a brief overview of the endocannabinoid system.
-Each year, new studies shed light into what this amazing network does inside our bodies.
+Each year, new studies shed light on what this amazing network does inside our bodies.
 The discovery of the ECS is what makes medical cannabis such a big deal.

 People often joke about the herb’s ability to heal a wide variety of seemingly unrelated conditions.
 But, we now understand that these conditions are all regulated in part by the ECS.
-The medical implications of this finding are endless.
+The medical implications of this finding are seemingly endless.